argoproj/argo-cd/docs/operator-manual/core.md

 Because Argo CD is designed with a component based architecture in mind, it is possible to have a more minimalist installation.
-In this case fewer components are installed and yet the main gitops functionality remains operational.
+In this case fewer components are installed and yet the main GitOps functionality remains operational.

 In the diagram below, the Core box, shows the components that will be